MDeiml/citygen/README.md

 In the solving algorithm between two neighbours there is always a priority as to which cell should be changed.
 This way restrictions can be solved wihout creating new ones and the final result of structures of one cell depends only on calculations in a finite number of neighbouring cells.

+Most of the procedural generation can be run in a compute shader to use the graphics cards capabilities to enable real time generation.

 ### Walkways

 First a random position inside each cell and it is chosen if a cell should try to align itself with it positive X- and Z-axis neighbours or the neighbours above or below those cells.